 So click on the “Add Payment Method” button to begin:

 Once you enter the appropriate details, your Facebook ad account will be almost ready to start advertising.

 The only thing holding you back now is a Facebook Business Page (if you don’t have it already).
 So let’s set one up.

-3) Creating a Facebook Business Page
+Step 3: Create a Facebook Business Page

 Head back to the Setup Guide section of the Business Manager and look for “Create Page” to get started creating one from scratch.